I received my Bachelor's degree from

 with emphasis on the numerical solution of partial differential equations.

 My research topics include mesh movement, mesh adaptation, anisotropic mesh generation

-and analysis, high order methods (collocation and spectral), geometric integration methods,
+and analysis, high order methods (collocation, spectral, and discontinuous Galerkin), geometric integration methods,

 and their applications.
 I am also interested in partial differential equations,